IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 This is a list of functions in the DeviantArtFs library that call DeviantArt / Sta.sh API endpoints.

-Methods that return an Async<T> are intended for use from F#, and methods that return a Task<T> can be used from async methods in C# and VB.NET.
+Methods that return an Async<T> or IAsyncEnumerable<T> are intended for use from F#, and methods that return a Task<T> can be used from async methods in C# and VB.NET.

 "???" indicates a type generated from a JSON sample by FSharp.Data's JsonProvider.